vishaldhole173/pro-stream-documentation/User/VisionStream/Admin/Distributions/distributions.md

 When users request your content, a distribution delivers it through a worldwide network of edge locations that provide low latency and high performance.

+You will normally not have to deal with Distributions.
+VisionStream will manage entirely their creation and usage.

 ### Status

 * Deploying
     - The distribution is in the process of being provisioned and configured.
-    - During this stage, AWS is setting up the necessary infrastructure and resources to enable content delivery.
+    - During this stage, VisionStream is setting up the necessary infrastructure and resources to enable content delivery.
     - Once the deployment is finished, the distribution status will change to 'Deployed'.
 * Deployed
     - The distribution has been successfully provisioned and is currently active.